 Not too long ago, my (admittedly limited) social media feed blew up with something called “The Ten-Year Challenge.”
 I scrolled through predictable pictures of glossy people apparently untouched by time, alongside regular folks like me who have (shockingly!) aged ten years in the space of a decade.

 I pulled up a random picture of myself circa 2009, and, just for fun, decided to recreate the picture now.
 I’m ten years older, my favorite shirt’s a little worn, I think I lost that pair of earrings…and the baby bump that was swelling my belly has become my ten-year-old son.
-It seems cliché to say “I couldn’t have known,” because we can never know what the new lives will grow will bring us.
+It seems cliché to say “I couldn’t have known,” because we can never know what the new lives we grow will bring us.
 This is always true.

 And yet.
 I couldn’t have known.